COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 La Flor de Michoacan

-Not only does La Flor de Michoacan sell fantastic ice creams but their fresh aguas (fruits and vegetables blended with water) are a perfect way to stay hydrated.
+Not only does La Flor de Michoacan sell fantastic ice creams but their aguas frescas (fruits and vegetables blended with water) are a perfect way to stay hydrated.
 Try the limon con pepino (cucumber and lime), the Sandia (watermelon) or the horchata (sweetened milky rice water with cinnamon) which is a dessert in itself!